Ogrocki/IntegerToEnglish/README.md

 # Tools Used
  - icu4j-63_1.jar - Used to convert Integer to English http://site.icu-project.org/home - ICU license
  - junit-4.13-beta-1.jar - Used for basic unit tests https://junit.org/junit5/ - Eclipse Public License

+# Explination
+ - in this solution I chose to use a libary that does the required work already that is open source instead of redoing work that has already been done.
+I created a class for testing purposes and a few basic unit tests.
+   If this solution is not an acceptatble solution I can just replace the library call for icu4 with code that accomplishes the task without having to modify any of the other code.
+I wrote a .sh file so it can clear the screen when being used on the command line.
+Finally I used Junit as a testing frame work so I could do test driven development.